Cynthia Nixon: 1998–2011: Sex and the City and other roles

-2010s

 In March 2010, Nixon received the Vito Russo Award at the GLAAD Media Awards.
-The award is presented to an openly LGBT media professional "who has made a significant difference in promoting equality for the LGBT community".
-It was announced in June 2010 that Nixon would appear in four episodes of the Showtime series The Big C.

-Nixon appeared in a Law & Order: Criminal Intent episode based on the problems surrounding the Broadway musical Spider-Man: Turn Off the Dark.
+The award is presented to an openly LGBTQ media professional "who has made a significant difference in promoting equality for the LGBT community".
+It was announced in June 2010 that Nixon would appear in four episodes of the Showtime series The Big C. Nixon appeared in a Law & Order: Criminal Intent episode based on the problems surrounding the Broadway musical Spider-Man: Turn Off the Dark.
 Her character is "Amanda Reese, the high-strung and larger-than-life director behind a problem-plagued Broadway version of Icarus," loosely modeled after Spider-Man director Julie Taymor.

+2012–2019: Return to Broadway

 In 2012, Nixon starred as Professor Vivian Bearing in the Broadway debut of Margaret Edson's Pulitzer Prize–winning play Wit.
 Produced by the Manhattan Theatre Club, the play opened January 26, 2012 at the Samuel J. Friedman Theatre.
 Nixon received a Tony Award nomination for Best Actress in a Play for the performance.
 In 2012, Nixon also starred as Petranilla in the TV miniseries of Ken Follett's World Without End broadcast on the ReelzChannel, alongside Ben Chaplin, Peter Firth, Charlotte Riley, and Miranda Richardson.

 In 2015, Nixon appeared in two films which premiered at the 2015 Sundance Film Festival: Stockholm, Pennsylvania and James White.
-She received critical acclaim for both performances, especially for the latter, which many considered as "Oscar-worthy."
+She received critical acclaim for both performances, especially for the latter, which some considered as "Oscar-worthy".

 Nixon played the leading role of reclusive American poet Emily Dickinson in the biographical film A Quiet Passion directed and written by Terence Davies.
 The film premiered in February 2016 at the 66th Berlin International Film Festival.
 In May 2016, it was announced that Nixon would play Nancy Reagan in the upcoming television film adaptation of Killing Reagan.
-Filming began in late May and the film aired in October 2016.
+The film aired in October 2016.

 Nixon appeared on Broadway in the revival of The Little Foxes, officially opening on April 19, 2017, at the Samuel J. Friedman Theatre.
 She alternated the roles of Regina and Birdie with Laura Linney, winning her second Tony Award for her performance as Birdie.

+2020–present: Streaming shows

 In January 2019, it was announced that Nixon will star in the upcoming Netflix drama series Ratched.
+Since 2021 she returned to the role of Miranda Hobbes in the Sex and the City revival And Just Like That... for HBO Max where she also serves as an executive producer.
+Since 2022 she took a leading role of Ada Brook in another HBO Max show The Gilded Age starring alongside Louisa Jacobson, Christine Baranski, and Carrie Coon.